DaithiMartin/TA-Materials-Machine-Learning/README.md

 ---

 Git repositories are directed acyclic graphs used to store the state of you project at each node.
 Simply put it is a version control system that allows you to back up to previous states.

+You can handle git repositories through the command line or through your IDE.
+There are advantages to both, although I personally use my IDE.

 To initialize in current working directory: